-PED 128 Composting: Worms, Waste, & Well-Being Composting: Worms, Waste, & Well-being: Students will explore all aspects of the life-death cycle, and practice several food waste composting techniques such as vermicompost, trench compost, and hot compost, as well as learn about the key actors in the composting processes.
+PED 128 Composting: Worms, Waste, & Well-Being Composting: Worms, Waste, & Well-being: Students will explore all aspects of the lifedeath cycle, and practice several food waste composting techniques such as vermicompost, trench compost, and hot compost, as well as learn about the key actors in the composting processes.

 PED 129 Permaculture: Designing With Nature In this course you will cultivate an understanding of permaculture fundamentals and apply these concepts to personal wellness, social relationships, and garden design.
-Students will develop individual personal wellness design projects and collaborate as a class to create a garden design project that they will implement during Spring quarter.Prerequisite: Must have taken Permaculture PED 129.
+Students will develop individual personal wellness design projects and collaborate as a class to create a garden design project that they will implement during Spring quarter.